They may also be responsible, precise, knowledgeable, and focused on self-improvement.

 The Myers-Briggs Type Indicator (MBTI) generally separates people into 16 different personality types, one of which can be the ISTJ.
-This personality type is generally comprised of individuals who have a strong sense of what's right and wrong.
-An ISTJ may be one of the most responsible people you will ever meet.
-They can also be loyal and dependable, and they typically value thoroughness and honesty.
-Below are 12 traits that can be highly characteristic of ISTJ personality types.
+This personality type is thought to be comprised of individuals who have a strong sense of what's right and wrong.
+An ISTJ may be responsible, loyal, and dependable, and they typically value thoroughness and honesty.
+Below are 12 traits that can be characteristic of ISTJ personality types.

 ISTJ personalities typically believe in traditions and laws and may expect the same from others.
 They are usually not comfortable breaking laws or going against traditions.
 Such people may feel more comfortable when they follow previously established rules and procedures.
-In some cases, they may be overly obsessed with structure and can insist on doing everything “by the book.”
+In some cases, they may be overly obsessed with structure and can insist on doing everything by the book.
 Due to this nature, many people may see them as rigid.

 ISTJ personality types can sometimes appear controlling because they don't typically enjoy being told what to do by others.
 Although they may never force their authority on anyone, they generally love taking matters into their own hands.
 In the workplace, they can be action-oriented and frequently lead their teams to achieve targets within a specified timeline.
 They are often attracted to leadership positions because of their natural love of order.

 When ISTJs are learning about something that may be useful to them, their curiosity may be piqued, and they can invest great effort into learning everything possible about the subject at hand.

-The ISTJ personality is normally great at handling constructive criticism.
+The ISTJ personality is normally skilled at handling constructive criticism.
 For example, in the workplace, if a boss lets them know something is not going well, they may work on it immediately.
 Each day, they usually push themselves harder to improve and become better employees, students, and partners.